 This game can have it all as students complete the sentence you start.
-The topics can reveal their opinions, interests, and allow them to be imaginative and creative.
+The topics can reveal their opinions and interests, as well as allow them to be imaginative and creative.
 You start by calling on a student and giving the first part of the sentence.
 For example, “I’m most happy when…” and then the student completes the answer.
 You can then use that information to engage the rest of the class by seeing who agrees with them.
 You could also share your own answer to help the students learn more about you.

 Other possible sentence-starters include: